-Stem cells are unique cells with the great ability to become various types of cells.
-Stem cells can continue to divide for extended periods of time, but specifically, here are 3 unique properties of stem cells.
+What Are Stem Cells?
+They are unique cells with the great ability to become various types of cells.
+The cells can continue to divide for extended periods of time, but specifically, here are 3 unique properties.

 First of all, most cells, such as skin cells, cannot replicate themselves after time.
-Stem cells are different.
-Stem cells are self-sustaining by replicating themselves for a much longer period of time.
-They are present both during embryonic development as embryonic stem cells, and in the adult body as adult stem cells.
+Also they are different.
+You will also notice they are self-sustaining by replicating themselves for a much longer period of time.
+They are present both during embryonic development as embryonic stem cells, and in the adult body as adult cell.

-Secondly, stem cells are non-specialized.
+Secondly, they are non-specialized.
 Specialized cells have specific capabilities that allow them to perform certain tasks.

 For example, a red blood cell contains hemoglobin that allows it to carry oxygen.
-Stem cells have non-specialized capability and do not have tissue-specific structures to perform specialized functions.
+The cells have non-specialized capability and do not have tissue-specific structures to perform specialized functions.

 Finally, stem cells can give rise to specialized cells.
-Stem cells go through a process called differentiation and create special types of cells.
+Although they go through a process called differentiation and create special types of cells.
 Muscle cells versus skin cells or nerve skins and on and on.

 Stem cell research is an active area of inquiry and scientists are discovering new characteristics of stem cells every day.
 Recent research indicated that multipotent stem cells from one type of tissue, in this case, “blood”, might actually have the ability to generate cells for a different type of tissue-like “nerves.”